tronglh241/liberyacs/README.md

 ---

-With Liberyacs, you can unlock the full potential of dynamic configuration management in Python.
+With liberyacs, you can unlock the full potential of dynamic configuration management in Python.
 Simplify your workflows, reduce boilerplate, and gain unparalleled flexibility in defining configurations for your projects!